expo/expo/docs/pages/versions/unversioned/guides/using-vapid.md

 Learn more about VAPID keys and web push notifications [here](https://developers.google.com/web/updates/2016/07/web-push-interop-wins) and [here](https://developers.google.com/web/fundamentals/push-notifications/).

-Note that you do not necessarily need to send web push notifications through Expo server.
-If you do not wish to store your VAPID keys on Expo server, you can instead use [`Notifications.getDevicePushTokenAsync()`](../../sdk/notifications/#notificationsgetdevicepushtokenasyncconfig) to obtain the client's token, and send the notifications yourself from your server with tools such as [web-push](https://github.com/web-push-libs/web-push).
+Note that you do not necessarily need to send web push notifications through Expo's server.
+If you do not wish to store your VAPID keys on Expo's server, you can instead use [`Notifications.getDevicePushTokenAsync()`](../../sdk/notifications/#notificationsgetdevicepushtokenasyncconfig) to obtain the client's token, and send the notifications yourself from your server with tools such as [web-push](https://github.com/web-push-libs/web-push).
 In that case, you can disregard the information about "Uploading Credentials" below and jump directly to "[Client Setup](#client-setup)".

 ## Uploading Credentials

-To send push notifications to web projects through Expo server, three items are needed to be stored on Expo server.
+To send push notifications to web projects through Expo's server, three items are needed to be stored on Expo's server.

 - A VAPID public key.
 - A VAPID private key.